supahcraig/redpanda_basics/Deploying Red Panda/bare_metal.md

 Bootstrapping with rpk is how the redpanda.yaml configuration file is created.
 There are several ways to do this but probably the easiest is to pick a node to be "the first node."
 It doesn't actually matter which, you just have to pick one to be the one to initiate the creation of the cluster.
 The others will join it to form the complete cluster.

 _NOTE:_  The rpk bootstrap command will build out the configuration found in `/etc/redpanda/redpanda.yaml`.
 There is currently (as of 2/28/20224) a bug with how this file is built, so it must be manually corrected on each node to change the listeners to `0.0.0.0` and the advertised addresses to their own private IP.
+See script in appendix at the end of this document for a quick way to update the config _after_ the bootstrapping step has been run.

-## Bootstrap Node 0
+## Bootstrap Brokers

 ```
 sudo rpk redpanda config bootstrap --self $(hostname -I) --ips 10.100.14.84,10.100.2.89,10.100.13.133